Chat with us, powered by LiveChat

 Also, if you notice a fault in your app, first-things-first terminate all the activities and let your users know about it.
 Sounds unreasonable?
 But if you proactively manage the communication with your users and give them a heads-up beforehand of any outrage, they are most likely to stay with you for long.

-The whole iterative app development process- release of a beta version of the application in the market and gradually improving issues thereafter- this one after the other releases helps the apps to build an audience by improving the MVP which they offer firsthand.
-This highly acknowledged concept comes with a set of goods & bads- where on one hand you can measure user reaction, identify various issues, create a marketing shout-out and get an upper-hand on your potential competition if you are all set to bring about a game changer in the market and more.
+The whole iterative app development process—including the release of a beta version in the market and gradually improving issues thereafter—allows apps to build an audience by refining the MVP they offer firsthand.
+This highly acknowledged approach comes with its pros and cons.
+On one hand, it enables you to measure user reactions, identify various issues, create a marketing buzz, and gain an upper hand on potential competition, especially if you’re introducing a game-changing app.
+Mobile app developers in London often leverage this strategy to ensure their apps evolve based on real user feedback, ultimately delivering a polished and market-ready product.

 The bag of advantages may be heavier in this case but the absence of traditional software lifecycle brings about several crucial complications as its dependent on the third-party API’s and operating system.
 This stage-by-stage process requires top-notch professionals to keep a track of everything.
 With the rollout of every new version, all the previous testing has to be done again.
 In simple words, an early release of the app to the market makes it prone to a pile of flaws.
 Make a note, if the app keeps freezing and crashing users won’t consider whether its the first version or the last.
 They’ll just delete it.